Julia Markovich, LCSW

 • “What if I lied and didn’t realize it?”

-• “What if I hurt someone’s feelings and I’m a bad person?”
+• “What if I hurt someone’s feelings and that makes me a bad person?”

-• “What if I’m secretly racist/sexist/harmful in some way?”
+• “What if I’m secretly racist, sexist, or harmful in some way?”

 • “What if my intentions weren’t pure?”

-• Obsessive guilt over minor mistakes, past behaviors, or even harmless thoughts
+• Obsessive guilt about past behaviors, even small or imagined mistakes

-• Seeking reassurance ("Do you think I’m a good person?")
+• Asking others, “Do you think I’m a good person?” or “Was that wrong?”

-• Avoiding situations where a moral mistake could occur
+• Avoiding situations where a moral slip-up could happen

 • Anxiety and OCD Resources